Skip to main content

 Do I need permission for a family picnic in the park?
 Toggle accordion

 Probably not, because this would be considered 'normal enjoyment' of the space.
 Just don't bring too much with you in the way of infrastructure (gazebos, etc) as once you do that it might start to be considered an event.
-See here for details.
+See What counts as an event for details.